Reserve Bank of India: Bharatiya Reserve Bank Note Mudran

 BRBNM was established by RBI on 3 February 1995 to enable RBI to bridge the gap between maintain, demand and supply of Indian rupee notes in the country.

 Deposit Insurance and Credit Guarantee Corporation

 Deposit Insurance and Credit Guarantee Corporation was established by RBI for the purpose of providing insurance of deposits and guaranteeing of credit facilities to all Indian banks.

 Reserve Bank of India Information Technology

 It has been set up by RBI to serve its information technology and cybersecurity needs and to improve the cyber resilience of the Indian banking industry.

 On Nov 7, 2023 RBI published Master Direction on Information Technology Governance, Risk, Controls and Assurance Practices with an objective to tighten the governance framework for technology within banking segment.
-The Master Direction has been in effect since April 1, 2024.

 Indian Financial Technology and Allied Services

 Indian Financial Technology and Allied Services was established by RBI in February-2015, mandated to design, deploy and support IT-related services to all Banks and Financial Institutions in the country and also to the Reserve Bank of India.
 It manages and operates the Financial messaging platform (SFMS) that comprises Real-Time Gross Settlement and National Electronic Funds Transfer.
 INFINET is also managed by IFTAS.
 IFTAS has taken over the Indian FInancial NETwork (INFINET), Structured Financial Messaging System (SFMS) and the Indian Banking Community Cloud (IBCC) from the IDRBT, effective 01-April-2016.